Why is gold important at Diwali?

-Hand in hand with the ancient belief that it brings happiness and good fortune, gold is an important symbol of wealth and status.
-Moreover, it’s also considered a safe investment and practical savings vehicle, particularly in rural areas where demand invariably spikes whenever monsoonal rains boost farm income.
+Hand in hand with the ancient belief that it brings happiness and good fortune, gold is regarded as an important symbol of wealth and status.
+Moreover, it’s also considered a safe investment and practical savings vehicle, particularly in rural areas where demand invariably spikes whenever monsoonal rains boost farm incomes.

 The Perth Mint is Australia’s most trusted source of gold and other precious metals for investors, collectors and gift buyers.
 Among a wide range of coins, bars and jewellery, offerings include a new medallion dedicated to the two hallowed Hindu deities central to Diwali.